theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/failure-and-rollback.md

 ```

 Look at:

 - resolved query
 - measurement values
-- final message explaining the failure condition
+- final message explaining which condition triggered the failure

 ---

-## 5. Why Rollback Is a Feature, Not a Bug
+## 5. Why Rollback Is a Feature

-The entire value proposition of progressive delivery is:
+Progressive delivery assumes failures will happen:

-- you can safely attempt releases
+- you attempt releases safely
+- the system detects problems quickly
-- failures are expected and handled automatically
+- rollback is automatic and repeatable
-- rollback is fast and predictable
+- the failure is recorded for audit and debugging

+This is one of the clearest real-world benefits of Argo Rollouts compared to a standard Deployment rollout.